-If you walked into a nutrition and supplement store, you might be overwhelmed by the sheer number of protein products staring at you from the shelves.
-Forearm-sized protein bars, soy isolate, BCAAs, casein, whey, collagen... how is one to know which protein to pick among the seemingly endless choices?
+Walk into any nutrition or supplement store, and chances are you'll be overwhelmed by the sheer number of protein products staring at you from the shelves.

 Whether you’re paleo, keto, vegan, carnivore, or anything in between, there are a few important factors to consider when choosing a protein powder or supplement:

 - Bioavailability: If performance and recovery are your goals, then you’ll want to pick a supplement with a full amino acid profile, which is required for protein synthesis.
 This is especially important when choosing vegan proteins, as most plant isolates have incomplete amino acid profiles.
 To get around this issue, plant-based eaters should consider combining proteins with different amino acid profiles to get a full spectrum.